mustafawardeh/Simple-Market-Interface/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute:

-1-Fork the repository on GitHub.
+1- Fork the repository on GitHub.
-2-Make your changes or additions to the code.
+2- Make your changes or additions to the code.
-3-Test your changes to ensure they work as expected.
+3- Test your changes to ensure they work as expected.
-4-Submit a pull request with a clear description of your contribution.
+4- Submit a pull request with a clear description of your contribution.

 ## Preview